raggleton/PythiaPlotter/README.md

 	```
 	The output PDF file is `qcdScatterSmall.pdf` unless the `-oPDF` option is used.

 	Note, if you have a lot of particles, this can take a little while, so be patient.
+The program automatically highlights and changes node shapes for certain particles:
+	- Incoming protons are in green circles
+	- Final state particles are in yellow boxes
+	- Any "interesting" particles are highlighted in a colour of user's choice, by default b/bbar quarks are in red, muons in cyan.

 	Note that by default, this will also create GraphViz and tex files.
 The latter uses the GraphViz file to produce a PDF with nice particle names.
-If you don't want nice names, or don't want to install all the extra stuff listed udner "Optional" then use `--rawNames` flag
+If you don't want nice names, or don't want to install all the extra stuff listed under "Optional" then use `--rawNames` flag

 ## Notes: